Risk assessment on international partnerships

 The partners involved in the project

 - Is the organisation associated with a country that has an authoritarian government, a recent history of internal or external violent conflict, high level of corruption, or ethical standards that deviate considerably from Swedish?
+More information on support for risk assess ment on human rights in international collaborations.

 - Which other strategic partners does the partner have?
 Are there potential conflicts of interest between the partner and our university's other existing or potential partners?
 Which?